virus47/Linux-Hacks-and-Solutions/kali linux sddm login screen error/kali linux sddm login screen error.md

 # "make sure when you get this error your linux was alredy connected to internet"

-if you got this error do the following steps to resolve it.
+if you got this error (attached a screenshot in directory) do the following steps to resolve it.

 1. press ctrl + alt + f1 and then ctrl + alt + f6 to switch to terminal